Chih-Che-Fang/MyBookStore2/docs/design.md

 ### Communication Package
 - **LoadBalancer:** A class used to direct HTTP request to replicated server evenly
-- **HeartBeater:** A class used to send hear beat to targeted server itermittenly
+- **HeartBeater:** A class used to send beat to targeted server itermittenly
-- **HeartBeaterListener:** A listener used to process and monitor hear beat messages from other servers
+- **HeartBeaterListener:** A listener used to process and monitor heart beat messages from other servers
 - **ReplicationProtocol:** A class used to implement replication consistency and fault tolerance
 - **Request:** A class used to perfrom secured & multi-threaded HTTP request